 The two-day intensive program of the Conference will give legal scholars and practitioners new formats to exchange their ideas on many topical issues.
 The official cultural program will offer participants different cultural events and excursions and a possibility to develop business contacts.

-The Kovalyov Readings (KR 2018) is a unique international conference annually held in Yekaterinburg and attended by leading legal scholars and practitioners.
+The Kovalyov Readings is a unique international conference annually held in Yekaterinburg and attended by leading legal scholars and practitioners.